Placement Exams

 Eligibility

-CSCI 102 - If you have prior knowledge of introductory programming in Java or C++, you are eligible to take the CSCI 102 challenge exam.
-Students who have a score of 4 or 5 on AP Computer Science A do not need to complete the CSCI 102 challenge exam.
+CSCI 102 - If you have prior knowledge of introductory programming in Java or C++, you are eligible to take the CSCI 102 placement exam.
+Students who have a score of 4 or 5 on AP Computer Science A do not need to complete the CSCI 102 placement exam.

 Exam Request Form

-• Students who have previously attempted or are currently registered in CSCI 102 or CSCI 103 are not eligible to take the challenge exam.
+• Students who have previously attempted or are currently registered in CSCI 102 or CSCI 103 are not eligible to take the placement exam.

-• Students who have previously taken the challenge exam cannot retake the exam
+• Students who have previously taken the placement exam cannot retake the exam

-• Passing a course challenge exam does not guarantee D-Clearance/registration in courses.
+• Passing a course placement exam does not guarantee D-Clearance/registration in courses.
 Students must follow the D-Clearance instructions provided here.

 • The Thomas Lord Department of Computer Science takes academic integrity violations seriously.
 Using outside tools like ChatGPT to gain an unfair academic advantage is prohibited.
-Utilizing outside tools will result in students automatically failing the Challenge Exam and being reported to the Office of Academic Integrity.
-Students will not be able to retake the Challenge Exam.
+Utilizing outside tools will result in students automatically failing the Placement Exam and being reported to the Office of Academic Integrity.
+Students will not be able to retake the Placement Exam.
 No exceptions.

 Only request an exam if you are prepared and ready to take itDO NOT submit duplicate requests.
 If you have already taken the exam DO NOT submit a request to retake the exam.